enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 It's their publishing system.

 The only thing that defines if you're gonna publish consistently for months or year is your publishing system.
-The videos they post don't rely on motivation, tons of research or lucking
+Until the videos you create stop relying on motivation, tons of research or pure luck, you'll probably give up at some point, just like me.

 Instead they have:
 1. Awesome Note taking system: (Review pages of notes in minutes instead of hours)